|Program Website:||Click Here for Additional Information|

 - As a traveling program students will experience a wide variety of landscapes in Japan, visiting and observing multiple Japanese cities, regions, and cultures.

-- Travel from north to south visiting Sapporao, Hakodate, Morioka, Lake Towada in Tokyo, Matsumoto, Takayama, Kyoto, Hiroshima, and ending in Fukuoka.
+- Travel from north to south visiting Sapporo, Otaru, Hakodate, Morioka, Tokyo, Matsumoto, Kyoto, Hiroshima, and ending in Kyushu.

-- Complete field visits, including Minamata City and coastal areas and Kirishima National Park.
+- Complete field visits from Yatsushiro, including Minamata City and coastal areas and isolated mountain environments.

 Academic Credit and Application procedures:

-Students may either apply through UW-Platteville’s Education Abroad office or apply directly through University of Kentucky.
+Students must apply through UW-Platteville’s Education Abroad office.

-Students who apply through UW-Platteville will enroll in GEOG 3960 and will pay UW-Platteville Education Abroad application and administrative fees and University of Kentucky program fees.
+- Students will enroll in GEOG 3960 and will pay UW-Platteville Education Abroad application and administrative fees

-Students choosing to enroll directly through University of Kentucky are responsible for getting transfer credit approval and are not eligible for the UW-Platteville International Study Grant.
-Please visit the University of Kentucky’s Education Abroad page to learn about application requirements and program costs.
+- Non- UW-Platteville students are responsible for getting transfer credit approval and are not eligible for the UW-Platteville International Study Scholarship.
+Please visit the University of Kentucky’s Education Abroad page to learn about available UK grants.